atduskgreg/spiffy-bird/README.txt

  KNOWN ISSUES:
  - should serialize the rest of the playlist-level metadata into the mediaList properties
- - right now we fallback to grabb.it mp3 urls when creating mediaItems since we need something...
  - we fail to use siteLibrary scope options when allowed